 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 The pandemic has impacted every business in Boston, but the challenges can be unique for Boston’s Black restaurateurs, who are already underrepresented in the local dining scene.
 For one thing, Black communities have been disproportionately hard-hit by the coronavirus, which is shining a light on race-related health disparities across the country.
 In addition, Black business owners are historically less well-capitalized than their white counterparts, according to the Black Hospitality Coalition, which recently formed to support them.
-Right now, of course, the nation is reacting to the killing of George Floyd and other Black folks at the hands of police through rallies and demonstrations—but one way to support the Black Lives Matter ethos at all times is to support and spend money at Black-owned businesses.
+One way to step up and support the Black Lives Matter ethos at all times is to support and spend money at Black-owned businesses.
 So whether you’re craving something spicy from a Caribbean cookbook, hand-made pastas and gelato, or classic soul food like fried chicken and collards, here are 18 favorite Black-owned restaurants to order from right now.

 Note: Due to the uncertain nature of the present moment, as well as what it takes for full-service restaurants to pivot to takeout operations, these options are subject to change.
 This post will be updated.
 Please call a restaurant directly if you have questions about ordering.
 Additionally, the City of Boston and the Massachusetts Restaurant Association are both tracking self-reported takeout options with their own online portals.
 Looking for other takeout and delivery options?
 Check out all of Boston magazine’s dining guides for the pandemic.
 Last update: June 2, 2020.